M-Memaran/mmemaran.github.io/_posts/2021-03-16-Python Tricks.md

 ---
 layout: post
-title: Python Tricks: The Book (A Buffet of Awesome Python Features)
+title: Digitization is different from Digitalization
 subtitle:
-cover-img:
+cover-img: /assets/img/digital-world.jpg
-thumbnail-img: /assets/img/pytricks-book.jpg
+thumbnail-img: /assets/img/Digital-transformation.jpg
-share-img: /assets/img/pytricks-book.jpg
+share-img: /assets/img/Digital-transformation.jpg
-tags: [Python, Tricks, Book]
+tags: [Article, Digitization, Digitalization]
 ---

 **_Simple_** and **_enough_** explanation for what you need to do in Python.